 Imagine you are a sixteen-year-old girl.
 You were looking after the family's herd of goats when you were swept into the river by a landslide sustaining multiple fractures of your right leg.
 Your family could not afford medical care, so you languished at home, but with the support of your community your father was able to bring you by bus to Kathmandu for medical treatment.
 After two weeks the money ran out.
-Fortunately, thanks to NHEDF’s wonderful reputation, you were referred to the Shelter where you have been for 17 months and will soon be discharged having had multiple surgeries to save your leg from amputation and a life of disability and all that entails in Nepal.
+Fortunately, thanks to NHEDF’s wonderful reputation, you were referred to the Shelter where you have had multiple surgeries to save your leg from amputation and a life of disability and all that entails in Nepal.

 Imagine you were trapped by collapsing walls in the earthquake and experienced nasty foot and leg trauma.
 Your family could not afford medical care.
 Your gangrenous wounds and rotten maggot infested feet stank, and you were eventually found living in a stable.
 You end up at NHEDF where they nurtured and cared for you.
 You had multiple surgeries to save most of your feet, wound management and ongoing physiotherapy and after 18 months you are discharged home.

 Imagine when you were two months old a kerosene lamp fell on you and the left side of your body was badly burned.
 Due to poverty these burns were not even treated, and the development of burns contractures meant that your arm was welded to your side and was of no use.
 You also experienced chronic pain and increasing disability as the contractures pulled your neck and head towards your shoulder.
 Luckily, you ended up at NHEDF where you were cared for, underwent several surgeries at a hospital in Kathmandu, received physiotherapy and now have a prosthetic arm.